9623Y/9623Y-Spin-Up-Notebook/README.md

 We also decide to convert the axles for the flywheel system to high strength axles because they are going to be what we most likely use in our actual robot so we need to run all of our tests using them, this will allow us to have accurate data to base our robot off of.
 We chose to use high strength axles because they are less likely to bend and twist that the low strength axles and flex less than the low strength axles.

--Image of High Strength Axle gear ratio
+- Image of High Strength Axle gear ratio

 <img src = "https://user-images.githubusercontent.com/102620185/171167555-628fe186-0d48-4a47-b999-64921d0a07bb.jpg" height = "500">